Deltares/ddlpy/CONTRIBUTING.rst

 - set the release title to the tagname (e.g. ``v0.3.0``)
 - click `Generate release notes`
 - if all is set, click ``Publish release``
-- a release is created and the github action publishes it [on PyPI](https://pypi.org/project/ddlpy)
+- a release is created and published [on PyPI](https://pypi.org/project/ddlpy) by the github action